Amex’s Seattle Centurion Lounge Just Got a Massive Upgrade

 For the main buffet, chef Kristi Brown, a James Beard Award semifinalist and chef of the Seattle-based Communion Restaurant and Bar was tasked with curating a “Seattle Soul” menu that calls upon the flavors that represent the communities of the Pacific Northwest, ranging from West African to Southeast Asian.
 Some of her featured dishes are “Trinidadian Spiced Pork Belly,” “Blackened Chicken Cobb Salad,” and “Peach Cobbla’ French Toast.”

 The lounge also features a full-service coffee bar—a first for the Centurion Lounges.
-The wellness-themed café serves its own custom blend, called the Blue Roast, made by Seattle-based roaster Caffè Umbria.
+The wellness-themed café serves its own custom blend, called the Blue Roast by American Express, made by Seattle-based roaster Caffè Umbria.
 There’s also cold brew, matcha, kombucha (from Seeking Ferments, another local company), smoothies, and a selection of light bites, including premade sandwiches and salads (which are intended to be consumed on site).
 There’s also a separate bar with signature cocktails, like the Match Tonic (featuring East Imperial tonic, Botanist gin, and matcha soda) and the Macrobiotic Buck (which includes Seeking Ferments hibiscus punch, Mount Gay Black Barrel Rum, and lime juice).
 The cocktail menu was developed by Jim Meehan, a bartender, author, and spirits educator who previously worked at PDT, the award-winning New York City speakeasy.

 Art and design